 Transfer students spend the day getting familiar with campus resources, learning about their academic department, meeting with their academic advisor, and getting to know other incoming transfer students.
 Transfer students will have the opportunity to make changes to their schedule during this day.

-What if I want to attend the weeklong Orientation?
+What if I want to attend the four-day long Orientation?

 When do first-year students get to schedule classes?